Mikel Arteta

-Arteta began his senior career at Barcelona in 1999 but limited playing time led to a loan to Paris Saint-Germain in 2001.
-He then signed for Rangers, winning the Scottish Premier League and Scottish League Cup double in his debut season.
-After a brief return to hometown club Real Sociedad, Arteta joined Everton on loan in 2005; he later signed permanently.
-He signed for Arsenal in 2011, where he won two FA Cups and served as captain from 2014 until his retirement in 2016.
+Arteta began his senior club career at Barcelona in 1999, but limited playing time led to a loan move to Paris Saint-Germain in 2001, where he won the UEFA Intertoto Cup in his second season.
+Arteta joined Rangers in 2002 for £6 million and won the league and league cup in his debut season, scoring a 93rd-minute penalty on the final day.
+After a brief return to his hometown club Real Sociedad, Arteta signed for Everton in 2005 and was named the club's Player of the Season twice.
+He joined Arsenal in 2011 for £10 million and won two FA Cups before retiring in 2016.
+Arteta represented Spain through several youth levels but never played for the senior national team.